MASQ-Project/Node/README.md

 you should feel free to try it if you like.
 Note: Bootstrap-only Nodes must start up with no knowledge of their environment, so `--node_type bootstrap` will not tolerate `--neighbor`.

-* `--port_count <n>`
+* `--clandestine_port <n>`
-Specify the number of clandestine ports your SubstratumNode should listen on.
-It will select the port numbers and print them to the console when it starts up.
-The default value of n is 0 (zero-hop).
-Note: This is a temporary parameter; configuration like this will be done differently in the future.
+This is an optional parameter.
+If you don't specify a clandestine port, your Node will use the same clandestine port it used last time it ran, if that port is still available.
+If the port is no longer available, the Node will refuse to start until either it is available or until you specify a `--clandestine_port`, whereupon it will use the new port every time it starts.
+If it's a new installation, it will select a random unused clandestine port between 1025 and 9999, and use that every time.
+Whenever you specify `--clandestine_port`, the port you specify will keep being used until you reinstall or specify a different one.
+You can specify any port between 1025 and 65535.
+Whatever the clandestine port is, it will be printed in the log and to the console as part of the Node descriptor when the Node starts up.
+Note: This is a temporary parameter; the concept of a special clandestine port will go away someday, and Node descriptors will look different.

 * `--log_level < off | error | warn | info | debug | trace >`
 The Node has the potential to log a lot of data.
 (A _lot_ of data: a busy Node can fill your disk in a few minutes.)
 This